MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/applicationPools/add/failure.md

-Failure Settings for an Application Pool <failure>
+Failure Settings for an Application Pool &lt;failure&gt;
 ====================
 <a id="001"></a>
 ## Overview